mat-ceru/AIML_project/README.md

 # AIML_project
 Repository of a curricular machine learning project included in the university course
-*Artificial intelligence and machine learning*
+*Artificial intelligence and machine learning*.

 ## Introduction
 The repository contains the code useful to the